Documenting your core Business Processes has endless benefits, but these are the six headliners:

 A Reproducible task can be completed to the same quality standards every time, regardless of the operator.
 If someone else were to follow your instructions, they should not have to interpret what you mean or draw on experience that only they have.
 Anyone should be able to implement the steps you provide.

 If you are preparing your documentation intending to hire a new team member at some stage soon, you might be concerned about the fact that you want to hire someone who can do certain tasks that you can’t do yourself, such as setting up an online course or automating your email sequence.
 In this case, you need to document as best you can what the outcome of the work will look like for you.
 Then, when you have your assistant up and running, you should ask them to help you with two things to ensure your documentation provides for Reproducible workflow:

 - Get them to help you systemise your creation and provision of content so that you are giving them content that they can use directly without needing to modify or interpret.

 - Get them to help you document the key steps required to complete the work you have asked them to do.

-It may not seem that difficult to create written instructions for another person to follow … until you actually try and you realise just how much is lost in translation.
+It may not seem that difficult to create written instructions for another person to follow … until you try and you realise just how much is lost in translation.
 70% of human communication in a face to face setting occurs via non-verbal methods, such as gestures, tone of voice, body language and spatial relationships.
-Removing all of these parts of the interaction really does take the guts out of the exchange, so creating effective instructions really is a skill that takes some time to develop.
+Removing all of these parts of the interaction does take the guts out of the exchange, so creating effective instructions is a skill that takes some time to develop.
 You will certainly get better with practice, so go ahead and jump in.

 Tips for creating effective instructions: